26 Secret Signs Your Produce Has Gone Bad

 Strawberries smell like mold.

 Give your strawberries a smell.
 Do they smell fresh and sweet?
 Perfect.
-Do they smell like mold?
-No-go.
+Do they smell like mold or are growing mold?
+That's a no-go.
+Speaking of mold, Here's When It's OK to Eat Moldy Food—And When It's Not.

 Banana peel feels thick to the touch.